Alcohol Beverage Permitting (Policy 1050)

-To establish the University’s permitting process that allows for the possession, consumption, sale, and service of Alcoholic Beverages on campus at defined athletic venues and on properties the University owns, leases, or controls.
+To comply with the policy of the Idaho State Board of Education to establish the University’s permitting process for the possession, consumption, sale, and service of Alcoholic Beverages on campus and on properties the University owns, leases, or controls.

 2. Policy Statement

-Generally, Alcoholic Beverages are prohibited from the Boise State University campus and at properties the University owns, leases, or controls.
-This policy provides requirements and exceptions to this prohibition.
-Decisions to allow possession, consumption, sale, and service of Alcoholic Beverages must be consistent with the proper image and the mission of the University.
-Under no circumstances may any person bring their own Alcoholic Beverages to a University -owned, -leased, or -controlled property unless officially permitted and legally served.
+Generally, alcohol is prohibited from the Boise State University campus and at properties the University owns, leases, or controls.
+One exception to this general prohibition is for specifically designated events that are approved through a permitting process.
+Decisions to allow the possession, consumption, sale, and service of Alcoholic Beverages must be consistent with the proper image and the mission of the University.

 3.1 Alcoholic Beverage